robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 }
 ```

 The last thing, we need to do is connecting the Portable Class Library with our Xamarin.Forms project.
 For this, just right-click the ***References*** folder and select <kbd>Add Reference...</kbd>.
 A new Windows opens that allows to manage project references.
-In the ***projects*** tab, we find the recently created ***Conference.Core*** project and can add it to the Xamarin.Forms project by simply checking the box next to it.
+In the ***Projects*** tab, we find the recently created ***Conference.Core*** project and can add it to the Xamarin.Forms project by simply checking the box next to it.

 ![Add References in Visual Studio Screenshot](../Misc/vsaddreference.png)